RADar-AZDelta/Rabbit-in-a-Blender/README.md

 ; The SQL Server database catalog that holds the data achilles tables achilles_database_schama=dbo
-; The SQL Server database schema that holds the data achilles tables
+; The SQL Server database schema that holds the data achilles tables raw_database_catalog=raw
+; Optional
+; The SQL Server database catalog that holds the raw tables raw_database_schema=dbo
+; Optional
+; The SQL Server database schema that holds the raw tables disable_fk_constraints=true
+; Optional
+; By default foreign key constraints are disabled, because they are very resource consuming. (true or false are allowes as value)
 ```

 CLI Usage